capensisma/Herald/README.md

 ```
 #### On the Client

-Currently there no no prebuilt templates but creating your own is easy
+Currently there is no prebuilt templates, but creating your own is easy

 ```html
 <template name='notifications'>